-Sharon Gregory is a Partner with Moss Adams.
+Sharon Gregory is a partner with Moss Adams.
 She has been in public accounting since 2000.
 She has experience directing all phases of audits, including control testing, fieldwork, and report preparation for a variety of clients.
 Sharon works primarily with apparel and consumer-based companies, including those with retail, hospitality, and manufacturing and distribution operations.
-She is actively involved with her clients from planning to ultimate engagement completion as well as throughout the year to stay up-to-date on the developments and activities of the company.
+She is actively involved with her clients from planning to ultimate engagement completion, as well as throughout the year to stay up-to-date on the developments and activities of the company.

-Stephan Coonrod is a Partner of K&L Gates.
+Stephan Coonrod is a partner of K&L Gates.
 He has a domestic and international business practice centering on acquisitions, venture capital and other equity investments, transborder transactions, trade issues and technology transfers.
 In addition, Stephan handles general corporate matters for the firm's clients.

 Sean McCann chairs Davis Wright Tremaine's national business and tax practice group.
 He advises clients on significant transactions, with a focus on complex acquisitions, dispositions, mergers, joint ventures and restructurings.
-In addition to his transactional practice, Sean counsels boards and management teams on strategic and governance matters, and serves as outside general counsel to several privately held and multi-generational family businesses.
+In addition to his transactional practice, McCann counsels boards and management teams on strategic and governance matters and serves as outside general counsel to several privately held and multi-generational family businesses.
 He has extensive experience advising clients in the manufacturing, distribution, food and beverage, real estate, and professional services industries.

-Ken O'Hare is a Partner with RSM in Seattle providing over 20 years of experience in tax consulting to middle market private clients and family offices.
+Ken O'Hare is a partner with RSM in Seattle providing over 20 years of experience in tax consulting to middle market private clients and family offices.
 He rejoined RSM after being the tax director for a large family office providing tax consulting regarding structuring of private equity, venture capital and hedge fund, and private company transactions, including mergers and acquisitions.
-Ken brings experience in tax diligence and advisory services for private company acquisitions and dispositions, planning regarding financial products, in-depth knowledge of LLC and partnership allocations, tax planning for financially troubled companies (including debt forgiveness and NOL preservation), and extensive research and analysis of a wide range of tax issues related to business transactions.
+O'Hare brings experience in tax diligence and advisory services for private company acquisitions and dispositions, planning regarding financial products, in-depth knowledge of LLC and partnership allocations, tax planning for financially troubled companies (including debt forgiveness and NOL preservation), and extensive research and analysis of a wide range of tax issues related to business transactions.

-Garrett Thomsen is a Vice President within the Mergers & Acquisitions group of BMO Capital Markets.
-He advises business owners on both the buy and sell side of the transaction process and has more than 13 years of M&A, experience as an advisor and investor.
-Garrett specializes in middle market transactions in the Pacific Northwest and has significant experience advising clients in many industries including food and ag, manufacturing and distribution, healthcare, business services and software.
-Prior to joining BMO via its acquisition of Greene Holcomb Fisher in 201 6, he executed transactions at Moss Adams Capital, The Riverside Company, and St. Charles Capital (now part of KPMG Corporate Finance).
+Garrett Thomsen is a director in the Mergers & Acquisitions group of BMO Capital Markets.
+He advises business owners on the sale of their business and has more than 14 years of M&A, experience as an advisor and investor.
+Thomsen specializes in middle market transactions in the Pacific Northwest and has significant experience advising clients industries such as food and agriculture, manufacturing and distribution, healthcare, business services, and software.
+Prior to joining BMO via its acquisition of Greene Holcomb Fisher in 201 6, he completed transactions at Moss Adams Capital, The Riverside Company, The Riverside Company, and St. Charles Capital (now part of KPMG Corporate Finance).